Collinformatics/HackTheBox/SkillsAssessment/Server-Side Attacks/writeup.md

 	ffuf --request req.txt -request-proto http -w ports.txt -mc all -fr 'Error \(7\)'

 - After the scan, we've found port 80, and 3306, which is typically a mysql port.
-This is likly where our client is storing their sensitive data.
+This is likely where our client is storing their sensitive data.

 So we've been able to use SSRF to learn gain additional info about our target.

-Now lets go back to the the proxy and send a standard

-Since the  lets try a Server-Side Template Injection (SSTI).
+Because the website uses an api to get info that is later added to the webpage, lets go back to the the proxy and try for Server-Side Template Injection (SSTI).

 	api=http://truckapi.htb/?id%3D{{7*7}}

-- The responce is:
+- The response is:

 		{"id": "49", "location": "134 Main Street"}